 - Adjusting the radio / CD player / MP3 player

-The harsh reality is that as cell phone use has grown, so have the number of deaths and injuries related to distracted driving.
-In 2012, 3,328 people were killed in distraction-affected crashes, and roughly 421,000 people were injured.
-We’ve compiled some key facts to help you learn about distracted driving and do your part in preventing it.
-The more you know, the more you can do to stop it.
+The harsh reality is that as cell phone use has grown, so has the number of deaths and injuries related to distracted driving.
+We’ve compiled some key facts from the National Highway Traffic Safety Administration to help you learn about distracted driving and do your part in preventing it.

 - At any given time in the United States, some 660,000 drivers are using their cell phones.